This is a community driven program.

 Who should get involved?

-- community can become isolate during natural disasters
+- live in a community that can become isolated during natural disasters

-- Wanting to build resilience in their local community
+- are wanting to build resilience in their local community

-- Participating in a program based on community drive solutions
+- want to participate in a program based on community driven solutions

 How do I get involved?